gdrosos/iac-bug-study-artifact/README.md

         category = None
     return category
 ```
-Given a similar method for e.g. Terraform or Salt, researches can use this script not only to measure the size in files and loc of their fixes but also group them by component category.
+Given a similar method for e.g. Terraform or Salt, researchers can use this script not only to measure the size in files and loc of their fixes but also group them by component category.

 ## Limitations